CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-3/Self-Paced Materials/1_Contract Kickoff.md

 * Invoicing procedures, funding checkpoints, and payment schedules
 * Outstanding assumptions and clarifications not addressed during solicitation

-**Contract Kickoff Outcomes:** Establish a shared understanding of the formal obligations, timelines, and administrative expectations outlined in the awarded contract, ensuring all parties understand the success criteria and accountability frameworks.
+**Contract kickoff outcomes:** Establish a shared understanding of the formal obligations, timelines, and administrative expectations outlined in the awarded contract, ensuring all parties understand the success criteria and accountability frameworks.

 ### The technical kickoff

 The technical kickoff shifts focus from contract mechanics to day-to-day execution of Agile delivery.
 The Product Owner and the vendor's Technical Lead/Scrum Master typically co-lead this session with COR support and participation from the entire vendor delivery team.

-**Technical Kickoff Topics:**
+**Technical kickoff topics:**

 * Agreement on the Definition of Done for user stories and acceptance criteria
 * Sprint schedule and cadence (planning, demos, retrospectives, stakeholder reviews)